embedded-tools/PersistenceLibrary/README.md

 In such systems you should follow these rules:

 -you cant allocate too big buffer at stack (stack size is often 256 or 512 bytes, therefore you can hardly allocate 512 bytes or even more at stack!!!)

 -you cant use std:: namespace!!!
-This namespace is not available on most embedded systems!!!
+This namespace is often not available

 -you cant use any helper library like Boost!
 Bootst includes up to 150MB of source codes.
 It can never fit in such small ROM.

 -you should allocate memory statically whenever it is possible.
 Use dynamic memory allocation if there really is no other choice.
--you cant use <stdint.h> library.
-It is not present at all platforms!!!
+Always make a notice in a description that particular class uses dynamic memory allocation.

 -you can use <stdlib.h>, <string.h>, <stdio.h> etc. there is no problem with them